SammyUIC0/CS351_Full_Stack_Project/README.md

 *Prior to 4/17: Meet together weekly to target project weakpoints/bugs and possibly visit office hours to get guidance if the progress feels weak.*

+**Answer**

+**Week of 9/22** – Hold an initial group meeting for introductions.
+Ensure all members have access to the GitHub repo and Figma collaboration space.
+Brainstorm project ideas (leaning toward Track 3 “Culture Guesser”).
+Split work to answer the MS2 questions in the README.

+**Prior to 10/02 (MS2 deadline)** – Meet at least once more to finalize group roles, confirm the project idea and scope, and complete/push all required MS2 questions to the GitHub repo (including extra credit).

+**Prior to MS4 Due Date** – Continue holding weekly meetings to check progress, surface and resolve bugs, and ensure everyone is aligned on responsibilities.
+Adjust timelines and redistribute tasks as needed.
 ---

 # Communication